krazykira/CuXtomCam/README.md

 Requirements
 --------------
-You can either use the [jar file] or use the source code as library project, Although i prefer you use the jar by copying it into your libs folder
+You can use cuXtom Cam library by adding it as library project.
+For a sample application see the [sample] app.

 How To Use
 --------------